Skip to main content

 Melissa Devlin

-Mgr., Annual Donor Relations & Engage.
+Mgr, Annual Donor Relations & Engagement

 Melissa has been involved with Humane Canada since 2016 as one of the founding members of Women for Humane Canada.
 She has worked in the animal welfare non-profit sector for 10 years with a range of experience including Fund Development, Corporate Partnerships, Marketing, Events and Humane Education.